-Recreation, Indoor: An enclosed or semi-enclosed building, tent, or structure designed to accommodate gatherings of human beings for games (such as bowling alleys), athletics, cultural activities, martial arts, archery, rides, and the like.
-Accessory uses include office, retail, and other commercial uses commonly established in those facilities, related parking structures, mechanical or electrical amusement devices, refreshment stands, and equipment sales or rentals.
+Recreation-Establishment, Indoor:-An enclosed or semi-enclosed building, tent, or structure designed to accommodate gatherings of human beings for games, (such as bowling alleys), athletics, cultural activities, martial arts, archery or firearm shooting, rides, and the like.
+OfficeAccessory uses include office, retail, and other commercial uses commonly established in such those facilities and, related parking structures shall be allowed as accessory appurtenances.
+A commercial recreation area may also include, mechanical or electrical amusement devices, and may include accessory uses such as refreshment stands, and equipment sales or rentals.

-Recreation, Outdoor or Major: Any establishment in which seasonal facilities directly related to outdoor recreation are provided for all or any of the followings: skating rink (outdoor), picnicking, boating, fishing, swimming, outdoor games and sports, animal-mounted trail riding, mountain biking, and related activities.
-Accessory uses may include refreshment stands, lighted playing fields and courts, offices, retail and other commercial uses commonly established in those facilities, lodging for customers engaging in recreational activities onsite, and related parking structures.
-This use does not include a stand-alone track for motorized vehicles of any type, however defined.
-This use includes any of the following:
+Recreation-Establishment, Outdoor: or Major: Any establishment operated as a commercial enterprise in which seasonal facilities directly related to outdoor recreation are provided for all or any of the following: camping, followings: skating rink (indoor or outdoor), lodging, picnicking, boating, fishing, swimming, golf driving ranges (as defined herein), outdoor games and sports, and the like, and activities incidental animal-mounted trail riding, mountain biking, and related to the foregoing.
+A commercial recreation area-activities.
+Accessory uses may also include miniature golf grounds, mechanical or electrical amusement devices, and may include accessory uses such as refreshment stands, equipment sales or rentals.